 2. Number of branches of BFIs doubles in four years

 The number of branches of BFIs licensed by NRB has doubled in the last four years; the number of branches has reached 8,686 in mid-July 2019.
 This compared to 4,274 in mid-July 2016.
 In line with the policy of having at least one branch of a Commercial Bank in all local levels, the presence of commercial banks has expanded to 739 local levels as compared to the presence in 296 local levels in mid-July 2017.
 The branches of commercial banks are yet to be expanded in 14 local levels, out of a total of 753.

 3. Size of average population per branch decreases

 The size of the average population per branch is gradually decreasing with the expansion of branches of BFIs.
 The average population per branch was 6,562 in mid-July 2016 while it is reduced to 3,363 in mid-July 2019.

-As per the study, the number of mobile banking users were 1.75 million in 2016 however it has been increased by five times to 9 million till 2019.
-Also the numbers of internet banking users have been increased from 5,15,465 to 9,17,344 in the same period.
-The study concludes that the numerical growth of BFIs, the expansion of branches, the increase in the use of financial technology and the expansion of financial access have accelerated.
+As per the study, the number of mobile banking users was 1.75 million in 2016 however it has been increased by five times to 9 million till 2019.
+Also, the numbers of internet banking users have been increased from 5,15,465 to 9,17,344 in the same period.
+The study concludes that the numerical growth of BFIs, the expansion of branches, the increase in the use of financial technology, and the expansion of financial access have accelerated.